 It's also a popular product, and well reviewed with an average rating of 4.5 out of 5 stars.

-There are 2 big flaws with this kit however; it's a 2 bulb kit which means you will need 2 lamp fixtures and it is only 50 watts.
+There are 2 big flaws with this kit however; it's a 2 bulb kit which means you will need 2 lamp fixtures and they are only available up from 50 to 75 watts.

 At 50 watts, the UV and heat bulb from this kit is probably going to be suited towards a smaller aquarium (around 55 or so gallons) and/or for one or two smaller turtles.
 The only downside to this, is again, the fact that you will need 2 light fixtures, which may crowd your aquarium a bit.